thingsboard/thingsboard.github.io/docs/paas/devices-library/m5stack-timer-camera-f.md

 ---
-layout: devices-library-article
+layout: docwithnav-paas
-title: How to connect M5Stack Timer Camera F to ThingsBoard?
+title: "How to connect M5Stack Timer Camera F to ThingsBoard?"
-category: Microcontrollers
-chip: ESP32
-connectivity: HTTP, MQTT, WIFI, Bluetooth
-vendor: M5Stack
-deviceImageFileName: m5stack-timer-camera-f.svg
-docsPrefix: paas/
+redirect_to: "/devices-library/paas/m5stack-timer-camera-f/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html docsPrefix=page.docsPrefix %}
-{% include /docs/devices-library/guides/m5stack-timer-camera-f.md %}